In your yard: flies that don’t look like flies

 Hover Fly feeding on flower

-Hoverflies are so-called because they can hover, like a hummingbird or helicopter.
-(And they can also fly backward!)
-They’re also called flower flies because they’re highly beneficial (and under-appreciated) pollinators.
-They visit flowers for nectar and pollen.
-There are about 6,000 species found around the world, except Antarctica.
+Hoverflies are so-called because they can hover like a hummingbird (and they can also fly backward like them.)
+They’re also called flower flies because they’re highly beneficial (and under-appreciated) pollinators that visit flowers for nectar and pollen.
+There are about 6,000 species found around the world except Antarctica.

 Robber flies